CIABoosting/Change-Patterns-Mapping/CouplingRel_generation_project/README.md

 The path for the main file (entry of the project) is
 > src/sysu/sei/reverse/Comparator/VersionComparator.java

-You only need to modify the project path as follows:
+You only need to modify the project path as follows(approximately line 473):

 ![image](https://github.com/CIABoosting/Change-Patterns-Mapping/blob/master/image/Coupling_change_path.png)